kulttuuri/databases-in-docker/README.md

 ### 1/3: Download Repository

-First, download this repository.
-You can either clone or download this repository as a zip file.
+First, download this repository to somewhere on your computer.
+You can either clone this repository or download this repository as a zip file.

 ### 2/3: Build Image

-To build the image, navigate to the folder that you cloned or downloaded and:
+To build the image, navigate to the folder where you cloned or downloaded this repository and:

 1. Give run permissions to the **build** script by running ``chmod +x build``
 2. Run the script with command ``./build``.
 It will then ask if you are sure, press **Y** to proceed building the image.